tshort/WebAssemblyCompiler.jl/README.md

 ## Notes

 * WebAssembly's Tuples and Structs cannot be indexed dynamically.
 Only fixed integer indexing works.
-One strategy is to map Tuples as follows:
+So, Tuples are mapped as follows:
   - NTuple -> WebAssembly's Fixed Array
   - Tuple -> WebAssembly's Tuple or Struct.
-Struct will GC.
-Tuple is more for handling multiple return values.
+The Struct will GC.
+WebAssembly's Tuple is more for handling multiple return values.
 The only option for dynamic indexing is some sort of table lookup.

-* There is no equivalent of Tuples for StaticArrays.
+* There is no equivalent of stack-allocated Tuples for StaticArrays.
 There are Fixed Arrays that are heap allocated.
 Maybe the browser can convert some of those to stack values.
 Something like [Bumper](https://github.com/MasonProtter/Bumper.jl) could substitute for stack allocation.

 * You can't get a pointer from GC heap-allocated arrays.
-No reinterpretation or pointer operations.
+You can't reinterpret or use pointer operations.
 You can have a buffer and pull in individual values and reinterpret those.